Addressing climate-related risks and opportunities

 Australia

-In 2021, our Australia business unit conducted climate water catchment-level modelling to inform a drought risk assessment to determine future impacts to water supply.
+In 2021, our Australia business unit conducted climate water catchment-level modeling to inform a drought risk assessment to determine future impacts to water supply.
 Results showed that long-term evaporation and long-term and severe drought duration are projected to increase over the next 30 years in the local area.
 To mitigate this potential risk, both ConocoPhillips and the local water authority are investigating supplementary water supplies from alternate sources.
 We will use results from this, and future updates to the risk assessment, to plan for water availability in future operations as we adapt our practices to a changing climate.

 Alaska